mrabelwahed/Journal/README.md

 - news-bookmarks (shared business and data layer ,  because the two features need it)
 - common for shared logic and utils

+# InProgress ......
+ - Implement UI Tests using Robot pattern and other tools

 # Support Me
 https://www.buymeacoffee.com/ramadan